jason6q/cloud-slurm/README.md

 sudo systemctl start mlflow
 ```

-## Using PyTorch DDP with Slurm
+## Using PyTorch DDP & FSDP with Slurm
 This is fairly straight forward.
-Slurm and PyTorch does a lot of the work for setting up some variables such as `WORLD_SIZE`, `LOCAL_RANK`, and `RANK` to martial out the nodes when we use our `torchrun` command so it's fairly seamless.
+Slurm and PyTorch does a lot of the work for setting up some variables such as `WORLD_SIZE`, `LOCAL_RANK`, and `RANK` to martial out the nodes and gpus when we use our `torchrun` command so it's fairly seamless.

+### DDP (Distributed Data Parallel)
+Conceptually simple, DDP essentially copies the model weights and optimizer states across all your ranks (gpus) and runs forward/backward pass on each of the ranks separately using a **different batch of data** per rank.
+Once all calculations are finished on each rank, an `all-reduce` operation is performed to gather up the gradients and update all the models in each of the ranks; then repeat.
+This ultimately increases the bandwidth of how much data you can process but is memory inefficient.

 ...
 Include func calls

+### FSDP (Fully Sharded Data Parallel)

 ## Training On A Toy Example